 READY, SET, QUIT!

-I think there’s a reason you saw this post today.
-Whether to pass it on to someone who needs it, or to validate for yourself that enough is enough– the time to quit is now!
+There’s a reason you saw this post today.
+Whether to pass it on to someone who needs it, or to validate for yourself that enough is enough and the time to finally quit is now.